roybailey/research-kotlin-springboot/rksb-api/rksb-api-generator/README.md

 * [jooq.org](https://jooq.org) is used to generate from database schema
 * [handlebars.java](https://github.com/jknack/handlebars.java) is used to generate source code

+Code generation should be kept as simplistic as possible, the minimum needed to drive common code. e.g. generating classes with String identifiers and let the common base code lookup the real objects (rather than generating more complex code to lookup real objects directly).

 ## Getting Started